 However, it’s important to understand that filing an appeal does not automatically delay your suspension or revocation.
 Your driving privileges may still be affected before the appeal hearing occurs, meaning you could be unable to drive until the court makes its ruling.
 If the court ultimately finds insufficient evidence to uphold the suspension, your license can be reinstated, but only after you have already served part of your suspension.

-If you choose a Combs Waterkotte Christian County, MO DWI administrative hearing lawyer, you aren’t just choosing a leading DWI administrative hearing lawyer lawyer in Christian County, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-In addition to esteemed DWI administrative hearing lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Christian County and beyond:
+When you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Christian County, MO, you’re not just choosing a top-rated DWI administrative hearing lawyer lawyer in Christian County, MO and throughout Missouri – you’re protecting your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Christian County and beyond:

 - Violent Crime Lawyer